WMFJ

 WMFJ is a radio station broadcasting on 1450 kHz, which is licensed to Daytona Beach, Florida, United States.
 The station is owned by Cornerstone Broadcasting Corporation, and airs a Christian talk and teaching format.

 History

-WMFJ began broadcasting April 16, 1935, and originally broadcast at 1420 kHz.
+WMFJ began test broadcasts on March 21, 1935, and began regular programing on March 28, originally broadcasting at 1420 kHz.
 The station moved to 1450 kHz in March 1941, as a result of the North American Regional Broadcasting Agreement.
 WMFJ aired a contemporary hits format in the 1960s and 1970s.
 The station adopted a religious format in the early 1980s.
 In February 1996, WMFJ was purchased by Cornerstone Broadcasting.